Hanzala13/Movies_Recommendation_System_using-Machine-Learning-/README.md

 1 ) Content Based :
 Content-based systems, which use characteristic information and takes item attriubutes into consideration .

-#  Twitter , Youtube .
+-Twitter , Youtube .

-Which music you are listening , what singer are you watching .
+-Which music you are listening , what singer are you watching .
 Form embeddings for the features .

-User specific actions or similar items reccomendation .
+-User specific actions or similar items reccomendation .

-It will create a vector of it .
+-It will create a vector of it .

-These systems make recommendations using a user's item and profile features.
+-These systems make recommendations using a user's item and profile features.
 They hypothesize that if a user was interested in an item in the past, they will once again be interested in it in the future

-One issue that arises is making obvious recommendations because of excessive specialization (user A is only interested in categories B, C, and D, and the system is not able to recommend items outside those categories, even though they could be interesting to them).
+-One issue that arises is making obvious recommendations because of excessive specialization (user A is only interested in categories B, C, and D, and the system is not able to recommend items outside those categories, even though they could be interesting to them).

 2 ) Collaborative Based :
 Collaborative filtering systems, which are based on user-item interactions.